 The report highlighted ten key themes to be explored further in phase two of the review, which formed the first in our series of sparqs’ briefing notes to help support student engagement in the review.
 We published our first briefing note for officers in December 2020, helping them to understand the themes and suggesting ways in which to explore how officers could support their own and their fellow students’ engagement.
 To complement this, in February 2021 we produced a briefing note for institutional staff, offering suggestions on how to include students in the review process.
-In March 2021 we published a further briefing for officers exploring how students can engage in the review as we move into the third and final stage, in particular, how students can engage in more detailed discussions relevant to the workstreams.
-The briefing note suggests questions to ask students around a few of the workstreams, enabling a better understand of how students feel about the different themes that the review is exploring.
+In March 2021 we published a further briefing for officers exploring how students could engage in the review as we moved into the third and final stage.
+The briefing note suggested questions to ask students around a few of the workstreams, enabling a better understand of how students felt about the different themes.

 In March 2021, the SFC published a brief report providing a progress update on activity since the publication of the Phase One report, with a particular focus on addressing the immediate challenges presented by COVID-19 and on their developing thinking across the themes identified through the call for evidence.

 During the third and final stage, the SFC created three reference groups:

 - Accountability - To input into a new approach to accountability, providing an overarching holistic framework, which will support and drive all aspects of SFCs activity.